fdchevalier/jupyter-tunnel/README.md

 ### Examples

 There are two cases that you can encounter:
-* The Jupyter notebook is running on a remote server accessible through a gateway server.
+* The Jupyter server is running on a remote server accessible through a gateway server.
 In this case, the basic command will be: `jupypter-tunnel.sh -h1 user@gateway.ext -h2 user@server.ext`
-* The Jupyter notebook is running on a node of a Grid Engine cluster accessible through a gateway server.
+* The Jupyter server is running on a node of a Grid Engine cluster accessible through a gateway server.
 In this case, the basic command will be: `jupypter-tunnel.sh -h1 user@gateway.ext -h2 user@head-node.ext -n server-node.local`

 Note: the `user@server` can be simplified to `server` if you use a SSH config file or if the username of your local machine is the same as the one on the remote machine.